 - Business Improvement - strategic lead: Michelle Dodson

-- Data and Resources - strategic lead: Sam McGregor
+- Data and Resources - strategic lead: Samantha McGregor

 The Data and Resources cluster manages investments and policies in the area of data infrastructure and data analysis.
 This includes investments made as part of the ESRC's Big Data Network, the UK Data Service, and major cross-sectional studies such as the European Social Survey and British Election Study.
 The cluster also has responsibility for the development of policy and partnership development in the area of data infrastructure.